microsoft/DirectX-Specs/d3d/ViewInstancing.md

 the same renderTargetArrayIndex, rendering results in the overlapping area are undefined given the flexibility implementations have in progressing through work over separate views.

 ---

+### Pipeline Statistics Interaction

+View instances' contribution to pipeline statistics depends on the view instancing tier, which pipeline statistic it is, and where in the pipeline SV_ViewID was referenced.

+On view instancing tier 1 platforms,
+* view instances increase all pipeline statistics in the same manner a non-view-instanced draw would.

+On view instancing tier 2 platforms,
+* view instances might or might not increase pipeline statistics, depending on where in the pipeline SV_ViewID was first referenced.
+Call the stage where SV_ViewID is first referenced X.
+  * For the stages that come before X, view instances might or might not increase those stages' pipeline statistics.
+  * For stages X and later, view instances increase those stages' pipeline statistics.

+On view instancing tier 3 platforms,
+* view instances might or might not increase pipeline statistics, depending on where in the pipeline SV_ViewID was first referenced.
+Call the stage where SV_ViewID is first referenced X.
+  * For the stages that come before X, view instances do not increase those stages' pipeline statistics.
+  * For the stages X and later, view instances increase those stages' pipeline statistics.
+  * For example, if SV_ViewID is only ever referenced from a pixel shader, view instancing affects PSInvocations but not the other statistics.

+---